Cedrela odorata: Uses

 Cedrela odorata is the most commercially important and widely distributed species in the genus Cedrela.
 Known as Spanish cedar in English commerce, the aromatic wood is in high demand in the American tropics because it is naturally termite- and rot-resistant.
 An attractive, moderately lightweight wood (specific gravity 0.4), its primary use is in household articles used to store clothing.
 Cedro heartwood contains an aromatic and insect-repelling resin that is the source of its popular name, Spanish-cedar (it resembles the aroma of the unrelated true cedars (Cedrus spp.)
 Cedro works easily and makes excellent plywood and veneer and would be more widely used if it could be successfully plantation grown.
 This plant is often used for honey production (beekeeping) and humidor construction.
 It is occasionally used for tops or veneers on some kinds of electric guitars.
 The wood is the traditional choice for making the neck of flamenco and classical guitars.
+The timber provides high chatoyance, with an average value above 20 PZC.